-Prerequisite: Approval of Division Chair

-This course is a study and/or analysis of a selected area and/or topic in Geography.

-Credit varies from one to four semester hours.
+Prerequisite: Approval of Division Chair This course is a study and/or analysis of a selected area and/or topic in Geography.
+May be taken more than once.
+Credit: Varies from one to four semester hours.

 GEOLOGY (GEL)

 GEL 1114 GENERAL GEOLOGY